SkyMocha/skymocha.github.io/csci 122.md

 ## Information
 Hi!
 I'm [Skye Kychenthal](https://www.skymocha.net).
-The purposes of this website are to:
+The purposes of this website are:
-* facilitate an easier sharing of my homework for the purposes of collaboration, to help out fellow students (copying is NOT permitted)
+* To facilitate an easier sharing of my homework for the purposes of collaboration, to help out fellow students (copying is NOT permitted)
-To get in the habit/spirit of open-sourcing work.
+* To get in the habit/spirit of open-sourcing work.
 Compared to my main site, this website is incredibly light-weight by being based on simple .html and simple .md files.
 * To serve as a file upload source for the purposes of a [publications.html (temporary)](/pub_temp.html) & [resume](/resume.pdf).

 I am currently a freshmen at Reed College, so below is are the current classes I am taking, and the current work that I have published to this website.
 If you want a more detailed look at who I am, check out: